Rental Guides · Last updated 2 June 2026

 Can I rent month-to-month in La Linea without a full contract?

 Yes, but options are limited.
-Some landlords offer monthly furnished rentals outside the standard LAU framework.
-These are common in the informal market and often arranged through word of mouth or local Facebook groups.
-Expect to pay closer to short-term rates for this flexibility.
+Some landlords offer monthly furnished rentals outside the standard LAU residential framework.
+These are often arranged through word of mouth or local Facebook groups rather than portal listings.
+Expect to pay closer to short-term rates in exchange for that flexibility.

 How much deposit do I need for a long-term rental in La Linea?